Erasmus+ Funding

 Bulgaria, Estonia, Greece, Croatia, Latvia, Lithuania, Malta, North Macedonia, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Czech Republic, Türkiye, Hungary, Cyprus €690/month €250/month

-Erasmus+ worldwie
+Erasmus+ worldwide

 Semester abroad